renyddd/test/README.md

 # test
-This is just a little test.
+This is just a little repository to store the code these for test.